battlefield-portal-community/ui_builder/README.md

 - Padding
 - Drag and drop in the element hierarchy
 - More example backgrounds
-- Support more resolutions than just 1080p altough the current resolution is faked
 - Save and continue later (are cookies enough ?)
 - Better error logging

-- Advanced generation mode where the tool exports a class that exposes individual widgets as variables and methods that help interact with them
+- Flexbox and grid behavior for auto layout rules in designer

+### Advanced widgets
 - Tab and menus with code that handles showing and hiding the correct page
 - Different text elements with datetimes, count downs or other popular presets with corresponding handling code
 - Progress bars (animation?)
+- List of elements
+- Buttons with text

 ## Bugs
 - Ability to add sub elements to a text container (need to test in game if that's legal)